- 1 Free Website Contents for Marketing

 Use this content spam as a last resort.

 Ask An Expert

 Working on a urology web site.
 I’m no expert on urology or urological conditions and treatments.
-So, I work with a content expert – a urological surgeon who provides the hard information that I edit and make sound good.
+So, I work with a contents expert – a urological surgeon who provides the hard information that I edit and make sound good.
 I also pepper my expert content with keywords at about a 2% density – two keywords for every 100 words of text.

 Ask an expert to contribute content to your site.
 Have her write up the document and provide a link back to the author’s site.
 This builds authority for the expert, it adds credibility to your web content, it builds trust, and readers get expert, authorative information.
 Everybody wins.

+How to give your content meaning is not an easy task.
 You’ll find heaps of good articles on content syndication sites like ezine, helium, zimbio, goarticles and other sites that distribute articles and blog posts free.
 You simply download the article, post it to your site and provide a back link to the author’s site in exchange for the use of the content.